wu-jacob/Launch-Pad-Challenge/Launch-Pizza.md

     return {"data": deleted_order}
 ```

-All of the code snippets in this file are also contained in the "http-reques-methods.py" file for easier reference.
+All of the code snippets used in this file are also contained in the "http-reques-methods.py" file for easier reference.